Theatre Arts - ASSISTANT PROFESSOR - PERFORMANCE

 Posting Detail Information

-Vacancy ID F2070 Job Title ASSISTANT PROFESSOR - PERFORMANCE Department Theatre Arts School/Parent Organization School of Humanities and Sciences Division Provost and Educational Affairs Division Employment Category Fulltime-Regular Academic Year 2018-2019 Academic Semester Anticipated start date 08/16/2018 If temporary, expected end date Faculty Status Tenure Eligible, Notice (TE) Position/Job Summary
+Job Title ASSISTANT PROFESSOR - PERFORMANCE Department Theatre Arts School/Parent Organization School of Humanities and Sciences Division Provost and Educational Affairs Division Employment Category Fulltime-Regular Academic Year 2019-2020 Academic Semester Fall 2019 and Spring 2020 Anticipated start date 08/16/2019 If temporary, expected end date Faculty Status Tenure Eligible, Notice (TE) Position/Job Summary

-The Department of Theatre Arts at Ithaca College seeks candidates for a tenure-eligible position at the rank of assistant professor in performance (acting and secondary areas).
+The Department of Theatre Arts at Ithaca College (located in Ithaca, NY) seeks candidates for a tenure-eligible position at the rank of Assistant Professor in Performance: Acting & Directing with a Musical Theatre focus.
+The BFA in Acting and Musical Theatre degrees offer the rigorous, highly-individualized training of a conservatory within the enriching foundation of a liberal arts education, designed to develop and strengthen the skills, hone the instincts, and foster the passion necessary for a professional career as a theatre artist.
 Ithaca College develops theatre artists who not only practice theatre but also use theatre to reflect and shape the society in which we live.
 Ithaca College and the Department of Theatre Arts seeks greater diversity in our faculty to broaden our academic experience.
 We value input from multiple viewpoints and perspectives across the college; our goal is to create an academic artistic community that is rich with cultural, social, and intellectual diversity.
-The BFA in acting and musical theatre degrees offer the rigorous, highly-individualized training of a conservatory within the enriching foundation of a liberal arts education, designed to develop and strengthen the skills, hone the instincts, and foster the passion necessary for a professional career as a theatre artist.

 Ithaca College is committed to building a diverse academic community and encourages members of underrepresented groups to apply.
 Experience that contributes to the diversity of the college is appreciated.